abidh0601/DataVis-Coronavirus/README.md

 Covid Date Parameter:

 Go to parameters tab and click on show parameter for Covid Date Parameter to enable a drop down menu to select dates.

+**Line graph of NYC Rental Inventory and COVID-19 Cases**

+1.Measure names from rentaliinventory_All should be used as a mark.

+2."SUM(Rental Inventory)" and "SUM(Case Count)" should be dragged into the rows field

+3."DAY(RENTAL/Covid Data Single Combined)" should be dragged into the columns field

+Calculation 3 filter:

+IF [Community District (rentalInventory!All)] = [Location Parameter] THEN 'true' ELSEIF  [Location Parameter] = 'All' THEN 'true' END

+This filter should be dragged to the filters field and be set to true.
+If the community district from the data is equal to the location on the location parameter it returns true.
+If the location parameter is equal to ALL it returns all data of neighborhoods and covid data on a graph.
+By setting to true, data for specific locations will show up and not other locations.
+Other locations and ALL will return false.

+**Map of Rental Inventory and COVID-19 cases**

+1.Geometry from the “geo_export_af59be5b-5d5a-4b31-8c85-062ea3c14f2b.shp” shape file should be set as a mark.

+2."DAY(Count Date)" should be set as a mark along with SUM(Case Count) under the "Latittude(generated)" mark.
+This contains COVID-19 data.

+3."SUM(Rental Inventory") should be set as a mark along with DAY(Rent Date) under "Latitude(generated)2" mark.
+This contains rental inventory data.

+4."Longitude (generated" should be put in the columns field

+5. There should be two "Latitude (generated" tables int the rows field.
+One should contain COVID-19 data(see 2) and the other should contain rental inventory data (see 3).

+Location filter:

+Dragged from tables itself.
+It shows neighborhood names on the map.
+Null should be excluded from the filter in order to only show non-null values.

+Combined Date Parameter:

+IF  [Count Date]=[Combined Parameter] AND [Rent Date] = [Combined Parameter] THEN [Count Date] END

+This parameter should be dragged to the filters field.
+Uses dates from "Combined Parameter", which is made up of dates from the first of every month starting from April and ending in September